solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
+20180425 Do not require call back handlers to have fb object passed. (will also have to modify test).
+20180425 Source callback should not require source object (right now you pass fb because of the design of fb).
-20180424 Add project dependancies (example prompt and colors need to be added) 20180422 Have to see how we make sure dependant modules have the correct function implmeneted.
+20180425 Add the ability to manage multiple source and desitnatons 20180424 Add project dependancies (example prompt and colors need to be added) 20180422 Have to see how we make sure dependant modules have the correct function implmeneted.
 It seems something like the template design patter here.
 20180415 Test Console interface by having console read and write and/or integrated with controller for testing (need to decide which test is viable).